hashicorp/terraform-google-vault/modules/run-vault/README.md

 1. Tell Supervisor to load the new configuration file, thereby starting Vault.

-We recommend using the `run-vault` command as part of [User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts), so that it executes when the EC2 Instance is first booting.
-After running `run-vault` on that initial boot, the `supervisord` configuration will automatically restart Vault if it crashes or the EC2 instance reboots.
+We recommend using the `run-vault` command as part of the [Startup Script](https://cloud.google.com/compute/docs/startupscript), so that it executes when the Compute Instance is first booting.
+After running `run-vault` on that initial boot, the `supervisord` configuration will automatically restart Vault if it crashes or the Compute Instance reboots.

 See the [vault-cluster-public](/examples/vault-cluster-public) and [vault-cluster-private](/examples/vault-cluster-private) examples for fully-working sample code.